 This information is meant for professional services only.
 Further information can be found in the owner's manual and at Erwin.volkswagen.de or by contacting our customer service centre on 0800 0833 914

 We recommend a cambelt change interval of 4 years for cars registered before September 2009, 5 years thereafter.
-Customers who reach the recommended mileage limited on their vehicles cambelts before 4 or 5 years maybe advised to change their cambelt sooner.
+Customers who reach the recommended mileage limited on their vehicles cambelt before 4 or 5 years may be advised to change their cambelt sooner.

 You can order a new key through your Volkswagen retailer.
-For security, only the registered owner of the car can get a new key.
-You will be asked to provide proof of ID and ownership of the vehicle.
-Find your local Volkswagen retailer .
-Coding a replacement key should take just over ten minutes.
+For security, only the registered owner of the vehicle can request a new key.
+You will be asked to provide proof of ID and ownership of the vehicle, coding a replacement key should take just over ten minutes.
 You will need to provide all keys required for coding, including new ones and those you wish to continue using as the key memory is wiped as part of the process.
+Find your local retailer

 The interior monitor sensors can be deactivated by using a switch, usually located on the lower B pillar (between the front and back doors) but this is dependent on the specification of the vehicle.
 If the deactivation switch is not on the B pillar please refer to the instructions in the owners handbook to deactivate the sensors.

-Please contact your local Volkswagen retailer to discuss your requirements.
+Please contact your local retailer to discuss your requirements.

-For security purposes radio codes can only be obtained through your your local Volkswagen retailer .
+For security purposes radio codes can only be obtained through your local retailer .
 Positive proof of identification and of ownership may be required.

 If the vehicle is equipped with front passenger airbag deactivation the switch will normally be located within the passenger glovebox.
-If your vehicle is not equipped with front passenger airbag deactivation, please contact your local Volkswagen Retailer who will advise if retro fitting is possible.
+If your vehicle is not equipped with front passenger airbag deactivation, please contact your local retailer who will advise if retro fitting is possible.

-You can find out if your vehicle is subject to a safety recall by contacting your local Volkswagen retailer who will be able to advise you of any outstanding recalls or safety actions on your vehicle.
+You can find out if your vehicle is subject to a safety recall by contacting your local retailer who will be able to advise you of any outstanding recalls or safety actions.
 If a vehicle is affected by a recall, Volkswagen UK will contact vehicle owners to advise of this.
 There is also a government website that can be used to check outstanding recalls for any make and model of vehicle registered in the UK - recall check .

-Please contact your local Volkswagen retailer who will be able to advise you of prices and order lead times.
-Please note that replacement service books will be stamped 'Duplicate' and will not have any previous service information or stamps in them.
-As of May 2017 our vehicles no longer have service books.
+Please contact your local retailer who will be able to advise you of prices and order lead times.
+Replacement service books will be stamped 'Duplicate' and will not contain any previous service information or stamps.

 Volkswagen has a number of approved paint and body centres.
 Click here to find out where your nearest one is.